DesktopECHO/IceCreamLinux/README.md

 - Download the Ice Cream Linux [disk image](https://github.com/DesktopECHO/IceCreamLinux/releases/latest/icl14.tgz) and copy it to your device.

-- Download an RDP client to connect to the Linux instance:
+- Download/Install an RDP client to connect to the Linux instance on your device:

   - Android 4.1+ · [Remote Desktop 8 8.1.82.445](https://www.apkmirror.com/apk/microsoft-corporation/microsoft-remote-desktop/microsoft-remote-desktop-8-1-82-445-release/)